ropensci/rcites/README.md

 ### Get a token

-So far, the user must get its own authentication token, *i.e.* it must signed up on the species+/cites website: <https://api.speciesplus.net/>.
+So far, the user must get its own authentication token, *i.e.* the user must sign up on the species+/cites website:
-You basically have three options once you got the token:
+<https://api.speciesplus.net/>.
+Once the token obtain, the user has
+three options:

-1.  set an environment variable `SPPPLUS_TOKEN` in your [`.Renviron`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/Startup.html)
+1.  set an environment variable `SPPPLUS_TOKEN` in [`.Renviron`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/Startup.html)
     file (preferred);

-2.  use `sppplus_login()`; you will be able to interactively set up `SPPPLUS_TOKEN` for the current R session (meaning you will have to do it again during the next session);
+2.  use `sppplus_login()`, *i.e.* interactively set `SPPPLUS_TOKEN` up
+    for the current R session (meaning you will have to do it again during the next session);

-3.  use the `token` argument of the functions, *i.e.* pass the token to all of your function calls.
+3.  use the `token` argument of the functions, *i.e.* pass the token to every function calls.

 For the sack of clarity we use a variable `token` below.
-If you have opted for option 1 or 2 then this parameter could be ignored (*i.e.* the default value `token=NULL` will be used).
-Note that `8QW6Qgh57sBG2k0gtt` used in what is following is not working, it is actually the one displayed on the species+/cites API website, see
+If option 1 or 2 has been chosen then this parameter could be ignored (*i.e.* the default value `token=NULL` will be used).
+Note that `8QW6Qgh57sBG2k0gtt` used in what is following is not working, it is actually the token displayed on the species+/cites API website, see
 <https://api.speciesplus.net/documentation>.